Customer Service

 Q: Can 2FA be disabled for an account?

-A: Security is Fortinet’s business and securing customers, including people, devices, and data, is Fortinet's mission.
+Security is Fortinet’s business, and securing customers, including people, devices, and data, is Fortinet's mission.
 Threat actors are constantly trying to get ahead of Fortinet and have been seen to actively collect credentials from clients using methods such as keystroke loggers.
 Once these threat actors have credentials, they have access to services responsible for securing the client's network – access stopped only by a second factor authentication step.
 Fortinet’s mission is to stay ahead of that and 2FA is critical to stay ahead of this form of attack.
-As such, 2FA will be enforced universally.
+As such, 2FA is enforced universally and cannot be disabled.

-A. If yes, please add the token email to the Safe Senders list.
+A. Add the token email to the Safe Senders list.
 The email to add is noreply@fortinet-notifications.com

 Two-Factor Authentication Articles and Documents.